cirosantilli/linux-cheat/eclipse.md

 Open file explorer or shell on given folder from Package Explorer.

-Custom commands: go to Preferences > StartExplorer > Custom Commands.
+Custom commands: go to `Preferences > StartExplorer > Custom Commands`.

 You can use variables as described at: <http://basti1302.github.io/startexplorer/help/05_custom_commands.html>